alchitry/alchitry.github.io/content/alchitry-labs.md

 A full rewrite of Alchitry Labs is currently underway.
 You can download the latest version at the link above.

-This is a preview and things are likely to change/break between updates.
+This is now in beta!
+Give it try and report any issues to the [issues page](https://github.com/alchitry/Alchitry-Labs-V2/issues).

 V2 supports Windows, Linux, and **Macs**.